Moussa Sangare (footballer)

-Moussa Sangare (born 21 February 2002) is an Ivorian footballer who plays for Železiarne Podbrezová as a left winger.
+Moussa Sangare (born 21 February 2002) is an Ivorian professional footballer who plays as a left winger for Erovnuli Liga club Dila Gori.

 Club career

 FK Železiarne Podbrezová

 Sangare made his professional debut for Železiarne Podbrezová against MŠK Žilina on 19 February 2023.
 Sangare came on in the 62nd minute as a substitute for Šimon Faško and in the 79th minute he netted a winning goal.

+Dinamo Tbilisi

+In July 2023, Sangare signed two-year deal with Dinamo Tbilisi.
+Sangare was released by Dinamo Tbilisi on 8 January 2024.

+Dila Gori

+Sangare spent the 2024 season at Dila Gori, taking part in 11 matches.
+He netted his first goal for Dila in 3–2 home win over Samtredia on 20 September 2024.